Empirical Quantum Advantage in Constrained Optimization from Encoded Unitary Designs: Encoded Unitary Designs

 \subsection{Classical Competitiveness I: The Unitary t-Design Baseline}

 The comparison with classical procedures hinges on \emph{what domain the classical sampler can efficiently prepare}.
 Our CE--QAOA acts \emph{inside} the encoded one–hot product space \(\OH=[n]^m\) of size \(D=n^m\).
 A classical algorithm, however, may or may not have an efficient generator for \(\OH\).
-We therefore separate two information models and stay strictly within first/second moment reasoning guaranteeing that a constant fraction of twirls achieve overlap at least \(1/(D)\).
+We therefore separate two information models and stay strictly within first/second moment reasoning where permutation twirls achieve overlap at least \(1/D\).
 Throughout, let \(F\subseteq \OH\) be the feasible set, \(|F|=:S\), and let \(U\) be the depth-\(p\) CE--QAOA circuit restricted to the encoded space.
-The \emph{expected} mass on \(F\) is \(S/D\).
 We now make the “ambient domain” explicit.

 \paragraph{Model A (structured domain).} Both quantum and classical procedures can sample arbitrarily from the encoded domain \(\OH=[n]^m\) (size \(D=n^m\)), and both have an oracle answering feasibility membership in \(F\).